inabikarilibrary/inalib/inapedia/players/french/kevnox.md

 # Kev'nox

-Kev'nox is a French player, maining Nomash.
+Kev'nox is a French :fr: player, maining Nomash.

 ## Achievements